To learn more check out our

 One is that NFL is generally more competitive than college football, meaning that the games are often closer.
 College football is less predictable, meaning the key numbers are less reliable.

 These numbers are based on the last five years.
-The strategies to use these numbers are exactly the same as in the NFL, just be aware that the numbers are different.
+The strategies to use these numbers are the same as in the NFL.
+Just be aware that the numbers are different.

-Since basketball has smaller increments for scoring, and there’s a lot more scoring overall, key numbers are significantly less useful in the NBA than the NFL.
-However, they still play a part and bettors should be aware of them.
+Since basketball has smaller increments for scoring, and there’s a lot more scoring overall, key numbers are significantly less useful in the NBA than in the NFL.
+However, they still play a part, and bettors should know them.

 The value of the scores available in basketball are 2 and 3 (and 1 for free throws).
 This is what determines the most likely winning margin in close games.